 The FDA recognizes that there are many patients with serious diseases who lack or fall short of current treatment options.
 In response to this, the agency has created four expedited development and review pathways to expedite drug development and shorten drug development timelines.
-These pathways include Priority Review, Breakthrough Therapy, Accelerated Approval, and Fast Track1.
+These pathways include Priority Review, Breakthrough Therapy, Accelerated Approval, and Fast Track (FDA).

 Each of these distinct pathways is intended to reduce the time to market for drug candidates that fill an unmet medical need for serious conditions.
 For clarity on each designation, please refer to the FDA website here.